With the warmer days just around the corner, you may be wondering, “How to get your home ready for spring?”

 The filter is an essential part of protecting your furnace.
 It stops airborne particles from getting inside the unit and damaging it.
 However, once the filter gets too dirty, it becomes less effective at doing its job.

 If you’ve been running your furnace all winter long, the filter is probably saturated with dust.
-So, take a few minutes to replace the filter at the start of every spring.
+So, take a few minutes to replace your air filter at the start of every spring.
 That way it will be ready for the next winter season when you’re really going to need it.

 2. Clean Your Air Conditioner